wyqian1027/Qiskit-Fall-Fest-USC-2022/README.md

 - Top 5 scores of the challenge will be given special prizes provided by IBM Quantum team (fall fest-themed Qiskit swag pack, including a hat, art supplies, and more).
 - A personal computer is required to join the challenge.
 - It is advised to install related environment and packages before the quantum challenge (See [Instruction](https://github.com/wyqian1027/Qiskit-Fall-Fest-USC-2022/blob/main/challenges/README.md) here).
 You are welcome to ask mentor for help on installation during the challenge if you have any trouble.
+- There will be more seats and space in Aula C in case needed.

 ## Organizers